Azkyll/graph_calc/README.md

 # Simple graphic calculator for the refined egirl

-## Graphic calculator in development, using SFML 2.5.1.
+## Graphic calculator in development, using C++ & SFML 2.5.1.

-This project is part of a series of programs coded as an artistic performance.
-It started with a simple traditional console calculator, and I'm adding more functionality to it progressively, making a different project for each step.\
-The **end goal** of it all is to build a minimalistic music production software intended for _**private**_ use.
-I do not yet know if it will be open-source.
+This program is a basis for future works, but should, in the end, be shipped as a standalone app.

 ## Current functionality
 Draw functions from user input.
 Currently supported functions : cos, sin, tan, exp, log, constants, identity, cosh, sinh, tanh.
-Currently supported operations : +, -, \*, /, composition, soon ^.
+Currently supported operations : +, -, \*, /, composition, a^b.
+Doesn't handle writing negative numbers pretty well -- use "0 - f" when you want to use -f.

 What **SHOULD** it do?
   Create function objects from input streams and draw them on the current window.